 Programa que envía a migrantes a esperar proceso de asilo en México tiene graves fallas, según informe (November 16, 2019)

 Siobhan Waldron, ILD Managing Attorney, shares her thoughts on the Remain in Mexico Program with Luis Megid from Univision.

-CBP agents wrote fake court dates on paperwork to send migrants back to Mexico, records show (November 7, 2019)
+CBP agents wrote fake court dates on paperwork to send migrants back to Mexico, records show (The San Diego Union-Tribune, November 7, 2019)

 Siobhan Waldron, an Oakland-based lawyer, wrote a letter to Mexican immigration officials explaining that her client had no future hearing date and outlined a step-by-step process Mexican officials could take to verify that her client’s case had been closed by using the Department of Justice hotline.
 The letter worked at first.
 When CBP officers tried to return Waldron’s client to Mexico on Nov.
 1 with a false January 2020 hearing date, her client showed the note to Mexican officials, who refused to take her in.
 However, the next day, CBP officers sent Waldron’s client back to Mexico with another false court date and this time did not allow her to show Mexican officials her lawyer’s letter that she kept in a special folder, Waldron said.
 “They didn’t let her take it out,” Waldron said.
 “They said, ‘you can’t present anything from that folder.’”
 The lawyer plans to file, “any complaint you can imagine,” to CBP, DHS, and other regulatory agencies because, “these agents need to be held accountable.”
 Her client is still in Mexico, too afraid to walk outside because she has already been kidnapped and assaulted, Waldron added.

 Migrants live in fear at Mexico-US border as violence flares (The Associated Press, November 6, 2019)